Employee engagement is the lifeblood of successful Organizational Relationships.

 If you disagree, these two stats may help convince you:

 - ✓ Research shows that employees with the highest level of commitment perform 20% better than those with an average level of commitment.

-- Employees with the highest levels of commitment are also 87% less likely to leave the organization.
+- ✓ Employees with the highest levels of commitment are also 87% less likely to leave the organization.

-Happy, productive workers also boost customer satisfaction and sales revenues— especially if they work in an inbound call center or provide help desk or technical support or if they are a part of a IT help desk outsourcing provider.
+Happy & productive employees also boost customer satisfaction and sales revenue — especially if they work in an inbound call center or provide service desk or technical support or if they are a part of a IT help desk outsourcing provider.
 But engagement hinges on the quality of an employee’s workplace relationships.

 Put simply, the better the workers’ organizational relationships, the higher their engagement.
 The higher their engagement, the more productive they are.
 Increased productivity generally translates to higher revenues and profits.
 The question is: How do you build high-quality organizational relationships among your workers?

-Key Challenge To Building Relationships
+Key Challenge To Building Organizational Relationships

 The key challenge to building organizational relationships comes from the organization itself.
 That’s its focus.
 If your organization focuses on short-term financial results, it can short-circuit any relationship-building efforts that take place.
 That’s because a short-term focus encourages managers to shoot for quick, easy wins instead of working toward strategic, long-term goals —even if the wins are not in the organization’s best interest.

 Unfortunately, when managers shoot for short-term wins, they endanger long-term investment in employee engagement and overall economic success.
 This doesn’t help relationship building.
 Organizations that focus on the long-term, on the other hand, tend to boost relationship-building efforts—especially if they also invest in their workers’ communication skills.

 Organizations that invest in improving these skills often surpass other organizations when it comes to worker engagement and retention.